Day Fifteen on the Central Route of the Camino Portugués ~ Sé do Porto to Vairão (Vilarinho), 25.2 Km (15.66 Miles)

 Entrance Gate to the Albergue de Peregrinos do Mosteiro de Vairão on day fifteen on the Central Route of the Portuguese WayEntrance Gate to the Albergue de Peregrinos do Mosteiro de Vairão

 The albergue entrance door is to the left, in the photo below.
 The reception is up on the 3rd floor after entering the building.
-I am not sure where the hospitalera waits, but suddenly she appeared to show us the place, immediatly upon our arrival.
+I am not sure where the hospitalera waits, but suddenly she appeared to show us the place, immediately upon our arrival.

 Courtyard of the Albergue de Peregrinos do Mosteiro de Vairão on day fifteen on the Central Route of the Portuguese WayCourtyard of the Albergue de Peregrinos do Mosteiro de Vairão